Hyundai i20 hatchback - MPG, running costs & CO2

-There's just one engine available in the regular Hyundai i20, ignoring the racy i20 N hot hatch that we’ve reviewed separately, you won't have to worry about scouring the brochure - or this review for that matter - to decide which to pick.
-Instead, it's a question of whether the Hyundai stands up to its rivals, of which there are many.
-There is, however, a choice of gearboxes.
+With only a pair of engine options available in the regular Hyundai i20, ignoring the racy i20 N hot hatch that we’ve reviewed separately, you won't have to spend long scouring the brochure to decide which to pick.
+Instead, it's more a question of whether the Hyundai stands up to its rivals, of which there are many.

 Hyundai i20 MPG & CO2

 The 1.0-litre turbocharged petrol engine benefits from a 48-volt mild-hybrid setup, which works silently in the background harvesting energy and storing it in a small battery pack.
 This can be used to power the car's systems, improve the stop-and-start system and give acceleration a helping hand, taking some strain off the engine and boosting fuel-efficiency.